ProvableHQ/welcome/documentation/leo/03_language.md

 ### Array

 Leo supports static arrays.
-The Array data type is declared as `[type; length]`.
+Arrays are declared as `[type; length]`.
 Arrays cannot be empty nor modified.

-Arrays can only support constant accesses (the index must be a constant value).
+Arrays only support constant accesses (the index must be a constant value).
 The accessor value must be a constant integer.

 Arrays can contain primitive data types, structs, or arrays.
 Structs and Records can also contain Arrays.